The Crazies (2010 film): Plot

-Unable to find a working vehicle, the four make their way out of town on foot.
-They encounter Becca's boyfriend Scotty at his farm.
-Soldiers raid the farm, shoot Scotty and his mother, and burn their bodies.
+The four make their way out of town on foot and witness soldiers killing Becca's boyfriend Scotty and his mother, then burn their bodies.
 David subdues a soldier and learns that the military has been ordered to shoot all civilians.
-The group repairs a patrol car in David's garage and are ambushed in David's house by Rory's infected wife Peggy and son Curt.
-Peggy stabs David in the hand before he kills her, and Russell shoots Curt through a window.
-Russell shoots the pair's corpses multiple times, disturbing Judy.
+They make it to David's house and begin fixing the patrol car in his garage.
+David is ambushed by Rory's infected wife Peggy and son Curt.
+David kills Peggy, and Russell shoots Curt through a window.
+Russell enters the room and shoots the pair's corpses multiple times, disturbing Judy.

 David, Judy, Becca, and Russell flee in a car.
 On the road, they are spotted by an attack helicopter and drive into a car wash for cover.
-Employees at the car wash attack the car and drag Becca out by the neck with a hose, breaking her neck and killing her.
-When the rest of the group leaves the car to help her, the helicopter destroys the car.
+The infected carwash employees attack the car and drag Becca out by the neck with a hose, breaking her neck.
+When the rest of the group leaves the car to help Becca, the helicopter destroys the car.

-While walking down the road, the group spots a black SUV speeding toward them, which Russell disables with a police spike strip.
+While walking down the road, the group spots a black SUV speeding, which Russell disables with a police spike strip.
 The driver, a government employee, reveals that the cargo plane contained a Rhabdoviridae prototype and biological weapon called Trixie.
 It was en route to Texas to be destroyed when the plane crashed.
-Enraged, Russell shoots him and threatens the Duttons.
+Enraged, Russell shoots the driver and threatens the Duttens.
 David confronts him about his behavior, and Russell realizes he is infected.
 Russell begs to continue with them.
-At a military roadblock, Russell distracts the soldiers and is killed, allowing the Duttons to sneak past.

-David and Judy arrive at a truck stop to search for a vehicle, discovering that the military has also executed those who were evacuated.
-After killing more infected, they escape in a semi-truck.
+At a military roadblock, Russell distracts the soldiers and tries to shoot at them but is killed.
+The Duttens sneak past and arrive at a truck stop to search for a vehicle, discovering that the military has also executed those who were evacuated.
+David also learns via radio that the military plans to destroy the town.
+After killing two infected hunters, they escape in a semi-truck.
 As they drive away, a massive explosion destroys Ogden Marsh and disables their truck, forcing them to continue on foot.
 A view from a military satellite highlights the couple and then the city, and the words "Initiate containment protocol" appear.

-A Cedar Rapids newscaster reports on the explosion in Ogden Marsh, stating a perimeter has been set and civilians are not being allowed into the area.
-An infected person appears on camera before the signal is lost.
+A semi-breaking up broadcast of a Cedar Rapids newscaster reports on the explosion in Ogden Marsh, stating a perimeter has been set and civilians are not being allowed into the area, then an infected's face unintentionally appears before the signal is lost.